-Number Indicator Response BI.1 Statewide Medicaid enrollment 2,452,743 Enter the total number of individuals enrolled in Medicaid as of the first day of the last month of the reporting year.
-Include all FFS and managed care enrollees, and count each person only once, regardless of the delivery system(s) in which they are enrolled.
-BI.2 Statewide Medicaid managed care enrollment 2,095,101 Enter the total, unduplicated number of individuals enrolled in any type of Medicaid managed care as of the first day of the last month of the reporting year.
-Include enrollees in all programs, and count each person only once, even if they are enrolled in more than one managed care program or more than one managed care plan.
+Number Indicator Response BI.1 Statewide Medicaid enrollment 2,264,547 Enter the average number of individuals enrolled in Medicaid per month during the reporting year (i.e., average member months).
+Include all FFS and managed care enrollees and count each person only once, regardless of the delivery system(s) in which they are enrolled.
+B1.2 Statewide Medicaid managed care enrollment 1,910,748 Enter the average number of individuals enrolled in any type of Medicaid managed care per month during the reporting year (i.e., average member months).
+Include all managed care programs and count each person only once, even if they are enrolled in multiple managed care programs or plans.